 Following in the footsteps of Google, Adobe is giving away free Android phones to its employees.
 And before you all rush to work for Adobe, remember that Flash is coming to Android in 2.2 Froyo.
 Adobe needs its employees to be familiar with Flash on Android and there's just no better way to do that than to give them Android devices on which to develop.
 After all, Adobe doesn't want their employees to use that other phone.
 The device that Adobe will be giving away isn't known yet but it's probably some combination of Nexus One, Droid, or Droid Incredible.
 If they give away the Evo, well, then you can rush to work for Adobe. [cnet]

-Here are the best alternatives to Dark Sky for Android
+These are the best games for your Android phone

-The Xperia 1 is still our favorite phone for shooting video
+The Xperia 1 II is our favorite phone for shooting video

-If video recording is your thing, then look no further than the Sony Xperia 1 — it offers a large screen, three great cameras, and extremely robust manual video controls.
+If video recording is your thing, then look no further than the Sony Xperia 1 II — it offers a large screen, three great cameras, and extremely robust manual video controls.